 The Dangers of Sugar

 Scientists have studied the dangers of excess sugar quite a bit in recent years, which has added to the scare of cavities, tooth decay and diabetes.
 One negative effect of a sugary diet can be what is known as dyslipidemia, where the body has too much low-density lipoprotein (LDL, “bad cholesterol”) and triglycerides and not enough high-density lipoprotein (HDL, “good cholesterol”).
 The Journal of the American Medical Association said that those who consume a lot of sugar have more than triple the odds of having low HDL cholesterol, which is a huge factor in heart disease.
 They also studied the opposite, showing that a low-sugar diet can increase HDL cholesterol levels and thus help reduce the risk of heart disease.

 Regardless of whether you use a substitute or stick with plain sugar, the safest and healthiest option is always to moderate your intake.
-Sugar is not all bad, as it is a carbohydrate that is necessary to fueling and maintaining natural body function.
+Sugar isn’t all bad, as it’s a carbohydrate that is necessary to fueling and maintaining natural body function.
 However, when used in excess, both sugar and sugar substitutes have negative effects.
-It is important to always follow the suggested daily intake set for each sugar substitute.
+It’s important to always follow the suggested daily intake set for each sugar substitute.
 Abiding by that structure can help to decrease the risks of negative side effects and symptoms.

 Neither sugar-free nor sugar-filled diets are healthy or beneficial.
 Scientists have continually studied the pros and cons of each sugar substitute and have concluded that moderation is the key.
 A moderate amount of sugars or sugar substitutes, balanced with a healthy diet and exercise, is the best way to stay healthy.
 Here are some ways to curb your sweet tooth without so much sugar.